菊池寛実記念 智美術館

 The Opening of a Contemporary Ceramic Gallery, Kandori

-In 1974, an opportunity to convey the charm of contemporary ceramics to a large audience arose and Tomo opened a contemporary ceramic gallery called Kandori on the lobby floor at Hotel New Otani.
-The gallery name derives from a story that Tomo’s father, Kanjitsu, told her when she was a child.
-It is said to have been a story about a man called Kandori Kanbe, who, through many twists and turns, became the largest ceramic dealer in Japan.
-The signboard indicating the gallery name in calligraphy was written by the Japanese-style painter Okumura Togyu and the gallery was designed by the architect Kikutake Kiyonori.
+In 1974, Tomo opened a contemporary ceramic gallery called Kandori on the lobby floor of Hotel New Otani, located in Tokyo.
+The gallery name derives from a story that Tomo’s father, Kanjitsu, told Tomo when she was a child.
+It is said to have been about a story of a man named Kandori Kanbey, who became the largest ceramic dealer in Japan.
+The gallery signboard was written in calligraphy by the Japanese-style painter, Okumura Togyu, and the gallery space was designed by the architect, Kikutake Kiyonori.

-• The artist Tomo chose to feature in the first commemorative individual exhibition was Fujimoto Yoshimichi, then professor at Tokyo University of the Arts.
-It was Hayashiya Seizo, the ceramic expert who was then head of the Ceramics Section in the Crafts Department of Tokyo National Museum and who later became the first director of Kikuchi Kanjitsu Memorial Tomo Museum, that mediated.
+• In the first commemorative solo exhibition, Tomo chose to feature Fujimoto Yoshimichi, a professor at Tokyo University of the Arts.
+It was Hayashiya Seizo, who brought the two together.
+Hayashiya was the head of the Ceramics Section in the Crafts Department of Tokyo National Museum, who later became the first director of the Kikuchi Kanjitsu Memorial Tomo Museum.

-Through Fujimoto, many young ceramists from Tokyo University of the Arts were to be introduced at Kandori.
-Later on, the gallery gradually expanded into covering ceramists from all over Japan.
-In 1979, Kandori set up a shop in Bloomingdale’s, a long-established department store in New York.
-The success there was to bring in further chances.
+Through Fujimoto, many young ceramists from Tokyo University of the Arts were introduced at Kandori gallery.
+From there, this gallery gradually started to introduce other ceramists from all over Japan.
+In 1979, Kandori gallery set up a stand in Bloomingdale’s, a department store in New York city.
+This success led to new opportunities for Tomo.

 • pic